 The pain may be worse if the ulcer comes into contact with an object, such as a toothbrush.
 Some foods can also aggravate the tongue ulcer, especially those that are spicy or acidic.

-The ulcers themselves tend to be white and roundish.
-They are typically a
+The ulcers themselves may be white and roundish.
+If a person has a canker sore, they are typically a few millimeters wide and appear slightly sunken.

 There is no single cause of tongue ulcers.
 Instead, there are several potential triggers.